joedeveloper55/happystore/README.md

 ...

 ```
-The above implements an atomic thread-safe and process-safe incrrement operation on the
+The above implements an atomic thread-safe and process-safe increment operation on the
 integer stored at 'a'.

 Happystore Transactions can be explicitly aborted from within by raising an AbortionError,